 To sum up my discussion on brain health, the aging brain, and the gut brain connection, I am listing below the best things to “feed” your brain to help it, and you, function at your most vibrant.
 At this time of year, I know my brain can use a little help because temptation is all around us.
 Every little change we can make will help us focus more clearly and have better concentration.
-Here, based on the latest research, I am listing them in rough order of importance.
+Here, based on the latest research, I am listing these brain foods in rough order of importance.

 - Cut back or eliminate eating refined sugar—white or brown sugar and maple syrup.

 - Cut back or eliminate processed foods made from wheat—cookies, crackers, breads, breakfast cereal.
 (By a country mile, number 1 and 2 are the most important choices you can make for the health of your brain.)

 - Eat a like an Italian, or Greek, or other culture from the Mediterranean region (such as the Mediterranean diet).

 - Reduce your stress level: put more fun in your life.
 Add quiet time or meditation into your day.
 Seriously consider adopting a pet.

 - Exercise moderately every day.
 Do enough to raise your heart rate to at least the lower end of the target range for your age: (https://www.cdc.gov/physicalactivity/basics/measuring/heartrate.htm.
 The formula there is 220-your age.)

 - Develop a daily gratitude practice by looking for and acknowledging things going right in your life.